-White House may revise, replace immigration order
+Trump won't immediately appeal travel ban halt to Supreme Court

 - Trump administration looking at ways to more narrowly tailor the ban's language

+"We will win that battle.
+The unfortunate part is that it takes time statutorily, but we will win that battle.
+We also have a lot of other options, including just filing a brand new order," Trump told reporters onboard Air Force One Friday evening.

+Asked if his plan might be to issue a new executive order, POTUS said: "It very well could be.
+We need speed for reasons of security, so it very well could be."

-In the aftermath of a federal appellate court's decisive blow to Trump's move to ban citizens of seven majority-Muslim countries from entering the United States, Trump vowed Friday that he would continue the fight in court and unveil new security measures next week.
+In the aftermath of a federal appellate court's decisive blow to Trump's move to ban citizens of seven majority-Muslim countries from entering the United States, the White House is working on "possible tweaks" to the executive order, according to a source in close contact with the White House on national security issues.

-"We are going to do whatever is necessary to keep our country safe," Trump said during a news conference with Japanese Prime Minister Shinzo Abe.
-"We'll be doing something very rapidly having to do with additional security for our country.
-You'll be seeing that sometime next week."

-The White House is working on "possible tweaks" to the executive order, according to a source in close contact with the White House on national security issues.
-Another possibility is writing a new order altogether, a source familiar with the process said.

-A new order would be more narrowly tailored than the one issued two weeks ago, the source said, such as explicitly stating that it does not apply to legal permanent residents.
+Should it write a new order, it would be more narrowly tailored than the one issued two weeks ago, the source said, such as explicitly stating that it does not apply to legal permanent residents.

-An administration official familiar with the process tells CNN the possibility of issuing a new or revised executive order is being contemplated, but nothing has been confirmed.
+"We are reviewing all of our options in the court system and confident we will prevail on the merits of the case," an administration official told CNN.

 Questions on next steps have swirled since Thursday evening when the 9th Circuit Court of Appeals refused to lift of temporary restraining order on Trump's executive order barring foreign nationals from Iran, Sudan, Libya, Somalia, Syria, Iraq and Yemen from entering the country for 90 days, all refugees for 120 days, and all refugees from Syria indefinitely.

-Note: CLARIFICATION: This story has been updated to more accurately reflect Thomas' role in the request.